 Creates A Flexible, Configurable And Yet Robust System Model

 Well, blockchain and ERP integration create a configurable, flexible, and robust model.
 There are many blockchain technologies out there that offer extensive customizations.
-Many enterprise blockchain platforms such as Hyperledger, Enterprise Ethereum Alliance, R3 Corda, Quorum, Ripple and etc. offer an architecture that you can shape based on your requirements.
+Many best enterprise blockchain platforms such as Hyperledger, Enterprise Ethereum Alliance, R3 Corda, Quorum, Ripple and etc. offer an architecture that you can shape based on your requirements.

 Also, these systems can quickly adapt to the changing business scenarios and make sure that you don’t end up with an obsolete system.
 However, make rue to figure out which blockchain technology to choose while you are integrating it with your ERP systems.